marmelab/react-admin/Authorization.md

 ## Restricting Access to Resources or Views

-Permissions can be useful to to restrict access to resources or their views.
+Permissions can be useful to restrict access to resources or their views.
 To do so, you must use a function as the `<Admin>` only child.
 React-admin will call this function with the permissions returned by the `authProvider`.

 ```jsx
 <Admin